plopjs/plop/README.md

 # Built-In Actions
 There are several types of built-in actions you can use in your [GeneratorConfig](#interface-generatorconfig).
 You specify which `type` of action  (all paths are based on the location of the plopfile), and a template to use.

+> The `Add`, `AddMany` and `Modify` actions have an optional `transform` method that can be used to transform the template result before it is written to disk.
+The `transform` function receives the template result or file contents as a `string` and the action data as arguments.
+It must return a `string` or a `Promise` that resolves to a `string`.

 ## Add
 The `add` action is used to (you guessed it) add a file to your project.
 The path property is a handlebars template that will be used to create the file by name.
 The file contents will be determined by the `template` or `templateFile` property.